zyrakq/open-webui-stack/src/open-webui/README.md

 ### Generated Combinations

+#### Single Extensions

-Each environment can be combined with any extension:
+Each environment can be combined with any single extension:

 - `devcontainer/base` - Basic development setup
 - `devcontainer/keycloak` - Development with Keycloak authentication